 The 4th of July is when I officially called it summer in the cottage and cut flower gardens in 2021.

-The summer annuals and perennials were almost all blooming with the exception of black-eyed Susans and dahlias, which had another couple of weeks before they were stunning.
+The summer annuals and perennials were almost all blooming except black-eyed Susans and dahlias, which had another couple of weeks before they were stunning.

 This is one of my favorite shots of the summer garden.
 The hydrangeas and phlox were in full bloom with the most exquisite coloring.

-Having a garden on the shores of the Puget Sound is the most incredible gift.
+Having a garden on the shores of Puget Sound is the most incredible gift.

 Did you know that I planted one daisy plant in my garden almost 10 years ago?